storageos/storageos.github.io/_docs/reference/cli/cluster.md

       --help   Print usage

 Commands:
-  create      Creates a cluster initialization token. health      Displays the cluster's health.
-When a cluster id is provided, uses the discovery service to discover nodes. inspect     Display detailed information on one or more cluster rm          Remove one or more clusters
+  connectivity Display connectivity diagnostics for the cluster create       Creates a cluster initialization token. inspect      Display detailed information on one or more cluster rm           Remove one or more clusters

 Run 'storageos cluster COMMAND --help' for more information on a command.
 ```